davidtwco/rfcs/text/0000-build-std.md

 - Bikeshed: What syntax is used to identify dependencies on the standard library in `Cargo.toml`?
   - e.g. `builtin = true`, `version = "*"` or something else
+- Bikeshed: What syntax is used to patch dependencies on the standard library in `Cargo.toml`?
+  - e.g. `[patch.builtin]`?
+- Bikeshed: Where should the `build-std` configuration in `.cargo/config` be and what should it be called?
+  - i.e. top-level or in a section? `build-std`? `rebuild-standard-library`?

 The following details are to be worked out during implementation: